Preferential attachment with location-based choice: Degree distribution in the noncondensation phase: Model description and main result

 \subsection{Condensation phase transition}

-As in \cite{Sou.2}, we define $\Psi_n(x)$ as the probability that a new vertex $v_{n+1}$ selects under preferential attachment according to equation \eqref{PA} a vertex which has location at most $x$.
-That is

-Note that, almost surely, $\Psi_n(x)$ is monotonically increasing with $\Psi_n(0)=0$ and $\Psi_n(1)=1$.
+According to \eqref{psinx}, $\Psi_n(x)$ is almost surely monotonically increasing with $\Psi_n(0)=0$ and $\Psi_n(1)=1$.
 Hence, we can think of $\Psi_n(x)$ as a random distribution function on the location space.
-Depending on the parameter $\alpha$, condensation can occur in our model with positive probability.
-Here, condensation can occur by way of the existence of a persistent hub as well as the phenomena where the currently leading vertex is replaced over time \cite[Theorem 2.3, 2.4]{Sou.2}.
-In Theorem 2.2 of \cite{Sou.2}, it was shown that the measures induced by $\Psi_n(x)$ converge weakly almost surely to a (possibly random) probability measure on $[0,1]$, whose distribution function we call $\Psi(x)$.
-Discontinuity of $\Psi(x)$ then implies the occurrence of condensation with a positive probability.
-As a function in $y\in[0,1]$, we define
+The measures induced by $\Psi_n(x)$ converge weakly almost surely to a (possibly random) probability measure on $[0,1]$.
+We call the distribution function of this limit $\Psi(x)$.

+We define condensation as a \emph{discontinuity} in $\Psi$ since a jumping point of $\Psi$ implies that $\Psi_n$ increases by $O(1)$ on an interval of length $o(1)$, as $n\to\infty$, matching the condensation description given in the introduction.
+Here, condensation may arise due to the existence of a persistent hub \cite[Theorem~2.3.]{Sou.2} as well as without a hub where the currently leading vertex is replaced over time \cite[Theorem~2.4.]{Sou.2}.
+The following proposition summarises arguments from \cite{Sou.2} showing that the discontinuity of $\Psi$ can only occur if $\alpha$ is smaller than the threshold $\alpha_c$.
+Additionally, it gives a new description of this threshold.
+We call $(-1,\alpha_c)$ the \emph{condensation} and $[\alpha_c,\infty)$ the \emph{noncondensation phase} of the model.

+The function $f$ (see \eqref{connectprobwoPA}) only depends on the model parameter $\Xi$ and plays an important role in characterising the condensation phase transition.
+It can be observed that $f$ is a probability density on $[0,1]$.
+Rewriting the binomial coefficient, one can interpret $f(x)/r$ as the expected probability of connecting with respect to $\Xi$ to a given vertex of location $x$ where the remaining $r-1$ vertices are chosen uniformly.